TIBCOSoftware/mashling-recipes/recipes/secure-rest-gateway/README.md

-# Secure REST Gateway Recipe
+# Mutual SSL HTTP Microgateway
-Sample REST gateway with mutual TLS (Transport Layer Security) enabled.
+This is the HTTP based microgateway app with mutual TLS enabled.

 ## Recipe usage instructions